-There are some puddings which simply never, ever go out of style, and a Traditional British Rice Pudding is one of them.
-This simple, pudding has been loved on these shores for centuries and is not about to disappear.
+Some puddings simply never go out of style, and a traditional British rice pudding is one of them.
+This straightforward recipe has been an English supper staple for centuries.

 - 1 vanilla pod (split)

 - 4 ounces/110 grams short-grain white rice